Misted-River/Python/README.md

 ***Scene 2 Coding: (not complete yet):***
  - Different path is shown
- - Player movement is the same as scene 1 (work in progress, bug is present here)
+ - Player movement is the same as scene 1, path scrolls as player moves

 ***Art :***
  - The art for the path, background, objects and some bits of the characters animation are work in progress for now